 Tenant Rights and Landlord Obligations

 Under the new legislation, tenants have the right to request permission to keep a pet in your property.
 As a landlord, you are required to consider such requests and cannot unreasonably refuse consent.
 If you decide to decline the request, you must provide a valid reason in writing within a specified timeframe.
-Acceptable reasons for refusal might include situations where the pet is too large for the property or if another tenant in a shared accommodation has allergies.
+Acceptable reasons for refusal might include situations where the lease prohibts pets, where the pet is too large for the property or if another tenant in a shared accommodation has allergies.

 Protections Against Pet Damage